 Using MOSPD2 knockout mice, our data show that MOSPD2 was critical for the development of the disease in the experimental autoimmune encephalomyelitis (or EAE) model for MS, as knockout mice essentially do not develop the disease.

 Furthermore, we developed proprietary monoclonal antibodies against MOSPD2 that successfully prevented development of EAE, and were also effective in treatment of the animals after the neurological symptoms had already appeared.
-These data suggest that MOSPD2 is a critical path in MS, and potentially in other immune-inflammatory diseases.
+These data suggest that MOSPD2 is a critical path in MS, and with potential for RA and NASH.

 For additional scientific data see: PUBLICATIONS